PolyCatDev/pyScraper/README.md

 This is PolyCat's firts ever proper project.
 It's a simple HTML web scraper made in Python that I built for learning purposes.

 # Contributing
-Bug reports, feature requests and PRs are welcome.
+If anyone wants to take this further bug reports, feature requests and PRs are welcome.

 # System Dependencies
 1. python-tkinter